Last Updated on

 Oral health professionals know that trying to maneuver around all of those brackets and wires can be difficult.
 Children are especially susceptible to stains and cavities during this time since they are more likely to forget to brush their teeth or fail to floss properly.
 For this reason, you should view your orthodontist as a partner in your oral health routine, and they will carefully check inside your mouth to make sure that preventable damage to your teeth does not occur.
 They can also show your teenager how to properly brush and floss or clean their Invisalign retainer.

 When children require orthodontic treatment, they can be a little nervous about having a stranger poke around in their mouth.
 They may also be afraid to voice concerns about their treatment or speak up if something feels uncomfortable.
 Since orthodontists know that establishing rapport with their patients provides the best outcome, they use these frequent visits to get to know your child.
-This way, your child will be honest with them if they chew on pencils or can’t help but eat sticky candies so that they can get the best treatment option to fit their needs.
-Your child will also start to view their appointments as a social opportunity where they can enjoy showing off their beautiful smile once their treatment is complete.
+This way, your child will be honest with them if they chew on pencils or can’t help but eat sticky candies.
+This allows the best treatment option to fit their needs.
+Your child will also start to view their appointments as a social opportunity.
+A place where they can enjoy showing off their beautiful smile once their treatment is complete.